-Fabio Gallio, obtained a degree in Economics from the Ca' Foscari University of Venice in 1995 and in Law from Parma University in 1997.
-He worked with the legal companies of the Ernst & Young and Deloitte & Touche networks in the period from 1998 to 2004.
+Fabio Gallio, after earning a degree in economics from Ca' Foscari University in Venice in 1995 and a degree in law from Parma University in 1997, he worked with the law firms of the Ernst & Young and Deloitte & Touche networks from 1998 to 2004.
 Since 2005, he has been an associate of Studio Terrin, based in Padua and Milan.
 He was a standing statutory auditor for the company for the 2014-2016 three-year period.
 In 2017, he became an alternate statutory auditor for the company, as he still is at the date of this report.